smit1998/zap/README.md

 # zap-

-This was a university project based kahoot.
+This was a university project done in React.js based on kahoot.

 They called it Big Brain but I thought Zap was a much cooler name.